Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Preliminaries

-We will say that a closed subgroup of a \emph{connected semisimple} Lie group~$G$ is \emph{projectively compact} if its image under the adjoint representation~$\Ad:G\to GL(\lie{g})$ is compact.
-When~$G$ is \emph{linear}, this property is equivalent to compactness.
+We will say that a closed subgroup of a \emph{connected semisimple} Lie group $G$ is \emph{projectively compact} if its image under the adjoint representation $\Ad:G\to GL(\lie{g})$ is compact.
+When $G$ is \emph{linear}, this property is equivalent to compactness.
 In general this property is stable under direct image by morphisms of semisimple connected Lie groups, and inverse images by isogenies.
-When~$G$ is connected, semisimple and \emph{linear}, the set of fixed point of a given global Cartan involution defines a maximal compact subgroup (recall that~$G$ is connected).
-If~$G$ is only assumed to be connected and semisimple, writing~$G$ as a central covering of its adjoint group, we deduce that the set of fixed point of a given global Cartan involution defines a maximal projectively compact subgroup.
+When $G$ is connected, semisimple and \emph{linear}, the set of fixed point of a given global Cartan involution defines a maximal compact subgroup (recall that $G$ is connected).
+If $G$ is only assumed to be connected and semisimple, writing $G$ as a central covering of its adjoint group, we deduce that the set of fixed point of a given global Cartan involution defines a maximal projectively compact subgroup.

-A semisimple real Lie algebra is said to be~\emph{compact} if its Killing form is totally negative.
+A semisimple real Lie algebra is said to be~ \emph{compact\/} if its Killing form is totally negative.
 One actually needs only to ask the Killing form to be \emph{anisotropic}.

-Every semisimple Lie algebra~$\lie{g}$ is a direct product of its simple ideals \cite[6.2, Cor.~1]{B}, and these simple ideals are pairwise orthogonal for the Killing form \cite[6.1, Cor.~1]{B}.
-For any Cartan involution~$\theta$ of~$\lie{g}$, one has~$-B(X,\theta(X))>0$ whenever~$X\neq0$.
-Consequently the image~$\theta(X)$ of a non zero element~$X$ of~$\lie{g}$ cannot be orthogonal to~$X$. \emph{A fortiori}~$\theta$ cannot send any simple ideal of~$\lie{g}$ to an orthogonal ideal.
-Consequently, a Cartan involution of~$\lie{g}$ stabilises each simple ideal of~$\lie{g}$.
-As ideals of~$\lie{g}$ are sum of simple ideals \cite[6.2,~Cor.~1]{B}, a Cartan involution of~$\lie{g}$ stabilises each ideal of~$\lie{g}$.
+Every semisimple Lie algebra $\lie{g}$ is a direct product of its simple ideals \cite[\S6~N$^{0}$2~Corollary~1]{B}, and these simple ideals are pairwise orthogonal for the Killing form \cite[\S6 N$^{0}$1~Corollary~1]{B}.
+For any Cartan involution $\theta$ of $\lie{g}$, one has $-B(X,\theta(X))>0$ whenever $X\neq0$.
+Consequently the image $\theta(X)$ of a non zero element $X$ of $\lie{g}$ cannot be orthogonal to $X$ with respect to the Killing form. \emph{A fortiori} $\theta$ cannot send any simple ideal of $\lie{g}$ to an orthogonal ideal.
+Consequently, a Cartan involution of $\lie{g}$ stabilizes each simple ideal of $\lie{g}$.
+As ideals of $\lie{g}$ are sum of simple ideals \cite[\S6~N$^{0}$2~Corollary~1]{B}, a Cartan involution of $\lie{g}$ stabilizes each ideal of $\lie{g}$.